ckgresla/website/pages/about.md

 ---

+Whats up!

-I am Chris Kerwell Gresla, an applied scientist at [Wafer Systems](https://wafer.systems/) developing multimodal action models in an effort to help create the "self-driving phone".
-I was born and raised in the city of Chicago and currently am based in San Francisco.
+I'm Chris, an applied scientist at [Wafer Systems](https://wafer.systems/) developing multimodal action models in an effort to help create the "self-driving phone".
+I was born and raised in Chicago and am currently in San Francisco.

-My work for the past few years has primarily revolved around training language models for agential applications, some specific tasks being code generation, function calling and device manipulation.
+My work for the past few years has revolved primarily around training language models for agential applications, some specific tasks being code generation, function calling and device manipulation.
 I am interested in reasoning, particularly the question:

-> "How in the heck can we get language models to "actually" reason?
+> How in the heck can we get language models to "actually" reason?

 Generally, I would like to explore topics in deep learning related to:
 - the optimization dynamics of neural networks
 - architectures for reasoning
 - representation learning
-- creative applications of machine intelligence.
+- creative applications of machine intelligence

 I believe that the architectures and systems of today, whilst brilliant and magical in their own regard, are leaps and bounds away from the "endgame" of artificial intelligence.
 I would wager we likely have yet another "winter" in the field of machine learning before we hit "the main summer".

 As such, I intend to help bring about that summer through a PhD -- I am looking for labs to work with in 2025 and for PhD programs to join in Fall of 2026.

+Additionally, we are looking for collaborators at Wafer -- if you would like to help make "the siri that should have been" then lets chat!

 <div style="margin-bottom: 20px; text-align: left;">
   <figure style="margin: 0; max-width: 500px;">